List of JoJo's Bizarre Adventure characters: Part 1: Phantom Blood

 Poco is a young boy who is first seen, under Dio's control, attempting to pickpocket Jonathan's group.
 However, Jonathan later saves him from being attacked by some of Dio's zombies.
 He subsequently joins Jonathan, and repays him in their battle against Tarkus by pulling a lever to allow the group into a room Tarkus was hiding in.
+His fate is unknown; he is last seen waving Jonathan and Erina goodbye as they go off on their honeymoon to the United States.

-In Japanese, he is voiced by Yumiko Kobayashi in the anime and Daisuke Sakaguchi in the 2006 video game.
+In Japanese, he is voiced by Yumiko Kobayashi in the anime and Daisuke Sakaguchi in the 2006 video game; he does not appear in the 2007 film.
 In English, he is voiced by Bennett Abara.